socialvibe/truex-ads-docs/bluescript-reference.md

 *NOTE:* Boolean values are used as literals for attributes (e.g. a `Text` element's `wrap` attribute) and in expressions like in the `if` host action.
-When non-boolean values are used where a boolean value is expected, they are evaluated in a "truthy" manner accordnig to the following rules:
+When non-boolean values are used where a boolean value is expected, they are evaluated in a "truthy" manner according to the following rules:
 * false values are: `false`, 0, `null`, `undefined`, "", and "false".
 * true values are `true`, 1, and in fact any value that is not a false value.
 * in particular, non-null object and array values are evaluated as `true` in boolean contexts.